-Over the past three decades business schools have undergone significant changes, due in part to the work of media ranking publications contend Robert S. Rubin, Eric C. Dierdorff, and Fredrick P. Morgeson report.
+Over the past three decades, business schools have undergone significant changes due in part to the work of media ranking publications, contend Robert S. Rubin, Eric C. Dierdorff, and Fredrick P. Morgeson’s report.

 Moving to a rating system requires a detailed understanding of the essential criteria that constitute educational quality in graduate management education.
 To date, such an important undertaking has yet to be conducted.
 We recently conducted a research study aimed at systematically defining and assessing what constitutes MBA program quality.
 Our research builds the necessary foundation to move beyond rankings, and towards a rating system.

 We reviewed the academic literature on educational quality, both within business education and in post-secondary education in general.
 We also reviewed media sources and accreditation standards.
 From this initial effort, we identified nearly 50 sources and derived more than 300 different educational quality indicators.